joonho3020/ripple-ir/CRANELIFT_BACKEND.md

 ### 3. Setup repo and run some code

-Setup instructions for the repo is in [intalling dependencies](https://github.com/joonho3020/ripple-ir?tab=readme-ov-file#prerequisites).
+Setup instructions for the repo is in [installing dependencies](https://github.com/joonho3020/ripple-ir?tab=readme-ov-file#prerequisites).

 Now let's get started by running some code.

-First uncompress some example input files (these are CHIRRTL file examples):
+First uncompress some example input files (the `test-inputs` directory contains example CHIRRTL files):

 ```bash
 just uncompress
 ```

-Next, lets convert the CHIRRTL file into our FIR format, and convert it back again to CHIRRTL.
+Next, let's convert the CHIRRTL file into our FIR format, and convert it back again to CHIRRTL by running [main.rs](https://github.com/joonho3020/ripple-ir/blob/main/src/main.rs).

 ```bash
 cargo run -- --input <path to input firrtl file> --output <path to output firrtl file> --firrtl-version chirrtl